 Advertisements/ Notices sent to NTU-IRB for review must meet the following requirements:

-- name and contact details of Principal Investigator (usually a faculty member), and NTU-IRB contact details (Tel: 6592 2495; Email: IRB@ntu.edu.sg) should be provided.
+- Name and contact details of person responsible for recruitment (and also to include name of PI), and NTU-IRB contact details (Tel: 6592 2495; Email: IRB@ntu.edu.sg) should also be provided.

 Advertisements/ Notices should NOT contain the following: